microsoft/vscode-docs/docs/remote/containers-advanced.md

 ## Adding environment variables

 You can set environment variables in your container without altering the container image by using one of the options below.
-However, note that you should verify **Terminal > Integrated: Inherit Env** is checked in settings or variables you set may not appear in the integrated terminal.
+However, you should verify **Terminal > Integrated: Inherit Env** is checked in settings or the variables you set may not appear in the Integrated Terminal.

 ![Inherit env setting](images/containers/inherit-env.png)